haveno-dex/haveno-docs/docs/the-project/payment_methods/Monese.md

 - Full name of user
 - Phone Number including international code

+!!! warning
-**Warning**, Monese is a bank app for users of GBP, EUR and RON*.
+    Monese is a bank app for users of GBP, EUR and RON*.
 Monese allows users to send money to other Monese accounts instantly and for free in any supported currency.

-- To open a RON account in Monese, you need to either live in Romania or have Romanian citizenship.
+* To open a RON account in Monese, you need to either live in Romania or have Romanian citizenship.

 When setting up your Monese account in Haveno please make sure to include your name and phone number that matches your Monese account.
 This will ensure that when you send funds they show from the correct account and when you receive funds they will be credited to your account.